Crab multisectoral committee terms of reference

 Procedures

-- Sectoral Committee meetings can be attended by observers, subject to prior approval by the chairperson.
+- Committee meetings can be attended by observers, subject to prior approval by the chairperson.
 These observers cannot participate in the meeting unless approved by the chairperson.

 - The chairperson can appoint subcommittees to report on specific tasks.
 The subcommittee will require clear objectives, members identified (including the chairperson), and set deadlines.

 - There must be at least one meeting a year to consider the annual management plan.
 The chairperson can call other meetings as required.
-The chairperson will prepare an agenda and circulate it to all advisors before the meeting.
+The chairperson will prepare an agenda and circulate it to all representatives before the meeting.

-- The Sectoral Committee will consider developing a code of conduct that, if violated, provided the basis for dismissal.
+- The Committee will consider developing a code of conduct that, if violated, provided the basis for dismissal.

 - Date modified: